knowm/Sundial/README.md

 Maven
 -----
-The Yank artifacts are currently hosted on the Xeiam Nexus repository here:
+The Sundial artifacts are currently hosted on the Xeiam Nexus repository here:

     <repositories>
       <repository>